To make a visually compelling and persuasive decision tree PowerPoint slide start with a mind map template.

 First, have a clear idea of what you want your decision tree to look like.
 Then, choose the PowerPoint template that resembles your vision.
 Finally, customize the template to bring your vision to life.

-You've got numerous PowerPoint templates to choose from—with unlimited downloads—in Envato Elements.
-Alternatively, you can pay for every single use of PowerPoint templates at the GraphicRiver marketplace.
+You've got many PowerPoint templates to choose from—with unlimited downloads—in Envato Elements.
+Or, you can pay for every single use of PowerPoint templates at the GraphicRiver marketplace.
 Either way, you get a wide selection of high-quality templates for your presentation.

-These premium PowerPoint templates give you the advantage of being professionally designed and built to be easy to customize with your own information and branding.
+These premium PowerPoint templates give you the advantage of being professionally designed.
+They're built to be easy to customize with your own information and branding.
 And you’re never on your own because you've got the added benefit of after-sales support from the template designer.